iway1/react-ts-form/README.md

 This approach is less typesafe than `useTsController`.

-If you want the control, name, or other `react-ts-form` data to be passed to props with a different name check out [prop forwarding](#prop-forwarding).
+If you want the control, name, or other `@ts-react/form` data to be passed to props with a different name check out [prop forwarding](#prop-forwarding).

 ## Docs